 Responses

-When used in a View the (render-HTML) function, or any other template element, it is not necessary to specify the request.
-In case you need to customize it you have a helper.
+When using the (render-HTML) function or any other template element in a view, there is no need to specify a request.
+Provided you need to customize it, you have an assistant.

 (response [req] [body] [status] [content-type]))

-At least the request and the body must be indicated.
+At least, request and body must be specified.

 (ns myproject.views.my-view